Dafaa Jammoo (Rev)

 Life and ministry

+Dafaa Jammoo was born in Kannawo, Wollega, in 1910.
 As a teenager, he was employed by German Hermannsburg missionaries in Aira.
+In addition, he received pedagogical and ministerial training.

 Rev. Dafaa Jammoo served as

-• President of the “Gimbii Board” (later: Western [Wellega] Synod) from 1959–71
+• President of the “Gimbii Board” (later: Western [Wellega] Synod) from 1949 to 1971.

-• Superintendent of the Aira District from 1971–78 (retirement)
+• Superintendent of the Aira District from 1971 to 1978 (retirement)

 Rev. Dafaa Jammoo wrote numerous Oromo manuscripts on linguistic, cultural and religious issues, of which only 6 were published during his life-time.

-Quote from Arén (1999), Envoys of the Gospel, p.
+Arén (1999), Envoys of the Gospel, p.
 452:

 “[p.
 452] Daffa objected strongly against the word farsa, which Onesimos used for hymn [See hymnal].
 Daffa maintained that the real meaning of farsa was dirge, a song of wailing over someone who recently had died.
-After two years at the mission he was so far advanced in the German language that he could assist his tutor in revising Onesimos’ hymnbook.*
+After two years at the mission he was so far advanced in the German language that he could assist his tutor in revising Onesimos’ hymnbook.”

 Lyrics

-Rev Dafaa Jammoo wrote two hymns in Oromo that were translated into German:
+Rev. Dafaa Jammoo wrote two hymns in Oromo that were translated into German:

 (1) Gott gebühren alle Ehren [All honours are due to God] and